MediaX-SJTU/MediaX/content/authors/ZiHan Zheng/_index.md

 title: 郑子涵

 # Full name (for SEO)
-first_name: Alice
+first_name: ZiHan
-last_name: Wu
+last_name: Zheng

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - ZiHan Zheng

 # Is this the primary user of the site?
 superuser: false